About the Billing Process

 - Calling a number that may be on the back of your insurance card

-- Visiting your insurance company's Web site
+- Visiting your insurance company's website

 - Talk to someone in your employer's human resources department